ForgeRock/ds-operator/README.md

 The ds-operator deploys
 the [ForgeRock Directory Server](https://www.forgerock.com/platform/directory-services) in a Kubernetes cluster.
-This is an implementation of a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that will create the underlying Kubernetes services to run a replicated directory service in Kubernetes.
+This is an implementation of the [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) pattern.

 Basic features of the operator include: